 Analysis Tools

-The Onshape analysis tools are available in Part Studios for sketches and parts, and Assemblies for parts and assemblies.
-The analysis tools icon appears in the bottom right corner of the interface in Part Studios and Assemblies.
+Analysis tools are used to inspect design integrity of sketch edges/surfaces and part edges/surfaces/volumes in Part Studios, and instance surfaces/interferences in Assemblies.
+The Analysis tools icon appears at the bottom right corner of the interface in Part Studios and Assemblies.

-Click the Show Analysis tools icon () to open the context menu:
+Click the Show analysis tools () to open the context menu:

 Visualize and analyze curvature using various methods on a sketch or part in a Part Studio.
 Access the Curve/surface analysis dialog box through shortcut keys (shift+c), the context menu on a sketch, part, or surface, or through the Show analysis tools menu in the bottom right corner of the interface.